 NSO Group filed a motion to dismiss WhatsApp’s lawsuit over the alleged hacking of 1,400 cellphones running the WhatsApp application.
 The motion to dismiss involved one curious claim: NSO claimed derivative sovereign immunity from suit.

-Erik Manukyan is a second-year student at Harvard Law School, where he is a Principal Senior Editor on the National Security Journal.
+Erik Manukyan is a graduate of Harvard Law School, where he is a Principal Senior Editor on the National Security Journal.
 He graduated from the University of California, Los Angeles with a B.A. in Political Science.

 Subscribe to this Lawfare contributor via RSS.